 - Glassy, watery, or droopy eyes

-Chickens become stressed very easily.
+Chickens can become stressed very easily.
 Like any animal, stress affects chicken physiology and can lead to a decrease in laying.
 Try to keep your hens stress-free by avoiding swift changes in their environment, protecting them from predators, and keeping them comfortable year round.

 - Adding or losing chickens